TerriFin/Tiralabra2018/documents/specifications.md

 # Overview

-In this project, i am going to make a program that generates labyrinths randomly, and then solves them using four different path-finding algorithms; breadth-first, depth-first, dijkstra's and A* algorithms.
+In this project, i am going to make a program that generates labyrinths randomly, and then solves them using three different path-finding algorithms; breadth-first, depth-first and A* algorithms.
 User can observe the labyrinth be solved in a gui, and after the program is done, user can observe how many steps each algorithm took to solve the labyrinth.
 After this, the program can be made to do it all over again without having to close it in between.